Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Introduction

 \section{Introduction}

 In spintronic devices containing magnetic insulators a central role is played by the conversion between magnonic and electronic spin and heat currents at magnetic-insulator--normal-metal interfaces.
-Such conversion is at the heart of the spin-Seebeck effect \cite{Uchida2010-je, Bauer2012-tx}, the excitation of a spin current in a normal metal by a temperature gradient across the interface.
-When combined with spin-charge conversion in the normal metal, which originates from the spin-Hall effect and its inverse \cite{Dyakonov1971-pp, Hirsch1999-gc}, the interfacial magnon-electron coupling also enables key spintronic effects, such as current-induced magnetization switching \cite{Avci2017-kj,Yang2024-fm}, the spin-Hall magnetoresistance \cite{Weiler2012-gh,Huang2012-fu,Nakayama2013-gf,Hahn2013-rw,Vlietstra2013-uv,Althammer2013-zm,Lotze2014-qv,Choi2017-fn,Chen2013-gf,Chen2016-pc,Zhang2019-zv} or magnon-mediated current drag \cite{Zhang2012-fy,Zhang2012-ig,Kajiwara2010-rj,Cornelissen2015-fh,Goennenwein2015-lb,Schlitz2021-ho,Li2016-ye,Wu2016-cs,Muduli2020-ub}.
+Such conversion is at the heart of the spin-Seebeck effect \cite{Uchida2010-je, Bauer2012-tx}, the excitation of a spin current in a normal metal by a temperature gradient across the interface, and its inverse, the spin-Peltier effect.
+When combined with spin-charge conversion in the normal metal, which originates from the spin-Hall effect (SHE) and its inverse \cite{Dyakonov1971-pp, Hirsch1999-gc}, the interfacial magnon-electron coupling also enables key spintronic effects, such as current-induced magnetization switching \cite{Avci2017-kj,Yang2024-fm} and spin-Hall magnetoresistance (SMR) \cite{Weiler2012-gh,Huang2012-fu,Nakayama2013-gf,Hahn2013-rw,Vlietstra2013-uv,Althammer2013-zm,Lotze2014-qv,Choi2017-fn,Chen2013-gf,Chen2016-pc,Zhang2019-zv}.

-At the fundamental level, the coupling between magnonic and electronic spin and heat currents at the interface between a magnetic insulator and a normal metal has its origin in the spin-transfer torque \cite{Berger1996-xi,Slonczewski1996-is} and spin pumping \cite{Tserkovnyak2002-ax}.
-For both effects, the strength of the coupling across the interface is described by the spin-mixing conductance \cite{Brataas2000-ar}.
-Whereas the spin-transfer torque and spin pumping were originally discussed in the context of coherent magnetization motion, they are now understood to also govern the coupling of incoherent thermal magnons to electronic excitations in the normal metal \cite{Xiao2010-wi,Bender2015-tr}.
-Upon combining the theoretical description of coupled spin and heat transport at the interface with semi-phenomenological theories for spin, charge, and heat transport in normal metals and magnetic insulators, a consistent theoretical framework arises for the description of a wide range of spintronic and spin-caloritronic effects in realistic spintronic devices containing magnetic insulators \cite{Zhang2012-fy,Zhang2012-ig,Adachi2013-yc,Chen2013-gf,Chen2016-pc,Cornelissen2016-wy,Zhang2019-zv,Schmidt2021-qo}.
+In a geometry with multiple magnetic-insulator--normal-metal interfaces, nonlocal effects appear, in which electronic currents are converted into magnonic currents and back.
+An example of such an effect is magnon-mediated current drag.
+In this effect, an electrical current in one normal metal creates, via the spin-Hall effect and interfacial electronic-current-to-magnonic-current conversion, a magnonic spin current in an adjacent magnetic insulator.
+This magnonic spin current is then converted into an electronic spin current at the interface with a different normal metal, inducing a charge current in this second normal metal layer via the inverse spin-Hall effect \cite{Zhang2012-fy,Zhang2012-ig,Kajiwara2010-rj,Cornelissen2015-fh,Goennenwein2015-lb,Schlitz2021-ho,Li2016-ye,Wu2016-cs,Muduli2020-ub}.
+Such nonlocal spintronic effects not only provide information about the efficiency of interfacial conversion processes, unlike local spintronic effects, they also give valuable insights into magnonic relaxation channels in magnetic insulators.